The raw data for the league tables all come from sources in the public domain.

 - In the case of graduate prospects, graduate jobs were defined as professional jobs within the UK Government SOC2010 coding scheme.

 - In a few cases the source data were not available and were obtained directly from the individual universities.

 All universities were provided with complete sets of their own HESA data well in advance of publication.

 In addition, where anomalous figures were identified in the HESA data, institutions were given a further opportunity to check for and notify any errors.
 The outcome of that consultation gave rise to the following:

-- Liverpool Hope, Trinity Saint David, University College Birmingham and Wolverhampton refused to release data needed for inclusion in the tables.
+- Liverpool Hope, University of Wales Trinity Saint David, University College Birmingham and Wolverhampton refused to release data needed for inclusion in the tables.
 However, Liverpool Hope and the University of Wales Trinity Saint David will appear in the 2016 tables, to be published in spring 2015.